orlando-code/NREE_persistence_reef_structures_meta_analysis/README.md

 The paper and its visualisations make use of a number of datasets.
 Not all are required for every figure.
 In order of importance (number of figures relying on them) the datasets are:

 a. **Raw extracted calcification data**
    This data was manually extracted from 122 papers following a systematic review.
-The dataset generated, detailing measured calcification and bioerosion rates alongside the experimental carbonate conditions, is available at xxx.
+The dataset generated, detailing measured calcification and bioerosion rates alongside the experimental carbonate conditions, is available at xxx<sup>1</sup>.

 b. **Hindcast and forecasted environmental conditions**
    Past and future pH and sea surface temperature conditions from the Coupled Model Intercomparison Project Version 6 (CMIP6) are provided for the sites of interest as `.csv` files in the `data/climatology/` directory in the repository.

 c. **MEOW shapefiles**
-   The Marine Ecoregions of the World (MEOW) dataset is used to visualise the distribution of survey sites.
+   The Marine Ecoregions of the World (MEOW)<sup>2</sup> dataset is used to visualise the distribution of survey sites.
 This can be downloaded from the [Resource Watch](https://resourcewatch.org/data/explore/Marine-Ecoregions?section=Discover&selectedCollection=&zoom=3&lat=0&lng=0&pitch=0&bearing=0&basemap=dark&labels=light&layers=%255B%257B%2522dataset%2522%253A%252236803484-c413-49a9-abe2-2286ee99b624%2522%252C%2522opacity%2522%253A1%252C%2522layer%2522%253A%25222dd860af-21be-47c6-8e1d-0b8eb63bfa46%2522%257D%255D&aoi=&page=1&sort=most-viewed&sortDirection=-1) 'Marine Ecoregions' page.

 d. **UNEP-WCMC GDCR**
-   The Global Distribution of Coral Reefs from UNEP-WCMC is used to visualise the distribution of reef cover in relation to the survey sites.
+   The Global Distribution of Coral Reefs from UNEP-WCMC<sup>3</sup> is used to visualise the distribution of reef cover in relation to the survey sites.
 The distribution of warm-water corals can be downloaded from [https://doi.org/10.34892/t2wk-5t34](https://doi.org/10.34892/t2wk-5t34).

 e. **Forecasted coral cover**
-   The response of coral cover to changing environmental conditions (from DOI xxxx) is included as an `.xlsx` file.
+   The response of coral cover to changing environmental conditions from DOI xxxx<<sup>4</sup>> is included as an `.xlsx` file.
 This is used to contextualise the predicted decline in coral calcification rates in Figure 2 of the main manuscript.

 f. **Emissions associated with RCPs**
-   To provide an alternative reference level for calcification rates, Figure 2 can be plotted against CO$_2$ emissions provided in [10.5194/gmd-13-3571-2020](10.5194/gmd-13-3571-2020).
+   To provide an alternative reference level for calcification rates, Figure 2 can be plotted against CO$_2$ emissions provided in [10.5194/gmd-13-3571-2020](10.5194/gmd-13-3571-2020)<sup>5</sup>.

 ## 2. <ins>Organise</ins> the datasets into the correct structure.
 Please see below for the necessary repository structure: